Notes on Theory of Distributed Systems: Self-stabilization and local algorithms

 What does this buy us?
 Suppose we have a deterministic synchronous algorithm that runs in $f(n)$ rounds.
 Starting from a stable configuration, Lemma~\ref{lemma-self-stabilizing-local} tells us that any fair daemon will eventually leave us in a configuration where each node $u$ stores in $T_u$ both the inputs of all nodes within distance $f(n)$ and enough information to reconstruct how they are connected.
 So $u$ can simulate the execution of any node at distance $d$ for up to $f(n)-d$ rounds.
 In particular, it can simulate its own execution for $f(n)$ rounds, computing the same output as it would produce in the LOCAL model.

-\myChapter{Distributed graph algorithms}{2020}{} In Chapter~\ref{chapter-self-stabilization}, we saw that certain classes of ``local'' algorithms have a straightforward conversion to self-stabilizing algorithms.
-In this chapter, we'll look more closely at what kinds of problems can be solved with this kind of locality.
+\myChapter{Distributed graph algorithms}{2026}{} In Chapter~\ref{chapter-self-stabilization}, we saw that certain classes of ``local'' algorithms have a straightforward conversion to self-stabilizing algorithms.
+In this chapter, we'll look more closely at what kinds of problems can be solved with this kind of locality, where each process is limited in how much information it can acquire quickly by distance or constraints on message size.

+Often we will be trying to compute some property of the communication graph, giving us a \concept{distributed graph algorithm}.
+The field of distributed graph algorithms is very active, and we will only be able to touch on a few highlights.
+A more comprehensive introduction can be found in the on-line textbook of Hirvonen and Suomela~\cite{HirvonenS2025}, which also informed some of the presentation in this chapter (particularly §\ref{section-CONGEST-APSP}).